Technology Assurance Group

 Hard working business people

-The Power of QBRs in the MTSP Landscape
+The Power of SBRs in the MTSP Landscape

-One of the most potent tools in an MTSP's arsenal is the Quarterly Business Review (QBR).
-At Technology Assurance Group (TAG), we've seen firsthand how QBRs can transform client relationships, boost retention rates, and drive business growth.
-In this article, we'll dive deep into the art of conducting effective QBRs and why they're crucial for MTSPs looking to excel in today's competitive landscape.
+One of the most potent tools in an MTSP's arsenal is the Strategic Business Review (SBR).
+At Technology Assurance Group (TAG), we've seen firsthand how SBRs can transform client relationships, boost retention rates, and drive business growth.
+In this article, we'll dive deep into the art of conducting effective SBRs and why they're crucial for MTSPs looking to excel in today's competitive landscape.

-A Quarterly Business Review, or QBR, is a strategic meeting held between an MTSP and their client, typically every three months.
+A Strategic Business Review, or SBR, is a strategic meeting held between an MTSP and their client, typically every three months.
 It's not just another status update or project review—it's a comprehensive analysis of the partnership's performance, challenges, and future directions.
-QBRs provide a structured forum to:
+SBRs provide a structured forum to:

 • Review the previous quarter's achievements and challenges